hynchl/Proactive-and-Reactive-Button-Input/README.md

 Conda virtual environment should be available in your computer.

 ```
-conda create -n prb # you can replace 'prb' with a name you want.
+conda create -n prb python 3.7 # you can replace 'prb' with a name you want.
 conda activate prb
 pip install -r requirements.txt
 ```